Bachelor of Zoology and Animal Science

 Course overview

-You will work with living subjects in the lab and field, giving you a first-hand understanding of the form and function of animals and the underlying mechanisms that influence their ecology and evolution.
-You will also learn broadly about how animals respond to changing environments over time.
-Best of all, your journey will be supported by teaching staff who share your passion for animals.
+You will work with live animals in the lab and field, gaining first-hand insight into animal form and function, as well as the underlying mechanisms that influence their ecology and evolution.
+The course has a strong focus on Australian fauna and its unique importance in the world.
+Best of all, your learning will be supported by passionate teaching staff who share your love for animals.

 Interested in a career that cares for the future of our furry and feathered friends?